creditdatamw/zerocell/README.md

 Existing Excel libraries do too much just to read data from a workbook.
 This library is optimized for *reading* data from excel only.
-Particularly, it is optimized for getting the data from Excel into POJO (Plain Old Java Objects).
+Particularly, it is optimized for getting the data from an Excel Sheet into POJOs (Plain Old Java Objects) and has a very simple API.

 ## Goals

 * Get POJOs from Excel with lower overheads i.e. read excel files with as few resources as possible
 * Provide mappings for POJOs to excel rows via annotations
-* Generate excel readers via a compile-time annotation processor
+* Generate Excel readers via a compile-time annotation processor
+* Provide a simple low-ceremony API

 ## Non-Goals